-The History of this heirloom has me in awe!
-Corn, squash and beans were once known as the “Three Sisters” by native peoples.
+The History of this heirloom has us in awe!
+Corn, Squash and Beans were once known as the “Three Sisters” by native peoples.
 “Sisters” because they should never be parted…they should always be planted together!
 Corn, esp. was important to the survival of the first colonists during their first winter in N.A…causing them to beg, borrow, barter or steal old varieties from N.A. natives.
 These were then often grown under the natives’ guidance!

 Native peoples have developed the 5 major classes of corn as we know today.
 They are: Flint, Flour, Popping, Dent and Sweet.

 The purity of numerous heirloom corn varieties have been put under major pressure by the introduction of laboratory Genetically Modified (GM) corn varieties.
 The self-serving monetary agenda of these Corporations have put at risk the very essence of diversity and survival of all species that we always had a right to hold near and dear.
 Please do your part in insuring that these beautiful heirlooms do not become “lost”.

 Will remain online for educational purposes.
 Operating on a “Hobby” basis.

 Occasionally we may have “extra” seed.
 Pkts. marked below.
 If nothing marked…then it is “N/A”.